 Inflow withlow analyses were made for each of the ground water basins in the apper Sevier River basin for the 1961 and 1965 water years.
-The major difficulties in making the studyess were the complicity of the distribution system for integration water, insufficient questionation data, and how at data (1) for several important car face-water sizes, (2) for inflow from parameter, insufficient and question before.
-Denote of these difficulties, some estimates and question were necessary, and the fact histod in tables 18-19 should not be considered as stealable.
+The major difficulties in making the studyess were the complicity of the distribution system for integration water, insufficient question data, and how of data (1) for several important car face-water sizes, (2) for inflow from parameter, insufficient and question before.
+There is for ground water entering each basin by inflow from before.
+There is the data fitted in tables 18-19 should not be considered as stealable.